Includes pages of Doctor Who features inside!

 Together with her companions Rani and Clyde and her adopted son Luke, Sarah Jane once again comes face to face with a whole host of weird and wonderful alien beings.

+William Hartnell was the first TV Doctor.
+A veteran of stage and screen, Hartnell saw the role as an ideal opportunity to break away from the tough sergeant major roles he often found himself cast in.
+He got to wear a long grey wig too.
 Far less cosy than future Doctors, this first incarnation definitely started out as something of an anti-hero.
 In stories such as The Daleks, Hartnells’ Doctor would place his companions in jeopardy for the sake of his own curiosity.

 A combination of ill-health and changing production team influenced William Hartnell’s decision to retire from the role that had made him a hero to millions of children.